sigmaai/self-driving-golf-cart/README.md

 # Introduction

 Welcome!
-This is an open source self-driving development platform aimed for rapid prototyping, deep learning and robotics research.
-The system currently runs on a modified electric golf cart, but the code could work on a real car as well.
+This is an open source self-driving development platform aimed for rapid prototyping, deep learning, and robotics research.
+The system currently runs on a modified electric golf cart.
 Here are our goals:

 ### Goals:
 Research and develop a deep learning-driven self-driving car.
-The vehicle should be able to navigate autonomously between locations within a geofenced area.
+The vehicle should be able to achieve level 4 autonomy within a geofenced area.

 #### The modules in this project.